 Throughout the early years foundation stage (EYFS) there is a strong emphasis on learning through play, both child initiated and planned play.
 The curriculum is delivered through a combination of whole class, adult led focused activities and child initiated activities.
 We value the use of the outdoor environment and aim to provide effective practice both indoors and out providing opportunities for children in meaningful, engaging experiences that support their development in all 7 areas of the curriculum.
 Care is taken when planning activities to build in challenges which will move the children’s learning on, enabling them to attain the early learning goals by the end of the Foundation Stage (Reception).

 There are 7 areas of learning and development, 3 prime areas and 4 specific areas with 3 characteristics of learning.

 Expressive Arts and Design

 Creating and Thinking Critically

 Phonics is the knowledge of letters and the sounds they make.
-At Christ Church phonics is taught through the Read, Write, Inc programme.
-Differentiated phonic work will then be set during the week to support the phase the children are working at.
-The pupils receive 35 minutes focused phonics teaching each day.
+At Christ Church (Church of England) Infant School and Nursery phonics is taught using the Read, Write, Inc programme.

-In Reception all children will have the opportunity to undertake our Forest School activities.
-The experiences are run by members of the Christ Church staff that are fully qualified Forest School leaders.
-If you have any questions please don't hesitate in asking one of the Forest School team – Miss Fowler, Miss Bennett or Mrs Kehel.
+During Reception all children will have the opportunity to undertake our Forest School programme of activities.
+These experiences are run by members of the Christ Church staff that are fully qualified Forest School leaders.
+If you have any questions please don't hesitate in asking one of the Forest School team – Miss Fowler, Miss Bennett and Mrs Kehel.